To protect you from COVID-19, we are offering a quick & easy remote intake process. Click here to learn more.

 If you have a run-in with an uninsured or underinsured motorist, it can leave you paying for your injuries or vehicle’s damages and going to court to seek compensation, which may not be collectible.
 A much easier route is to carry uninsured and underinsured motorist insurance as part of your car insurance policy and make a claim for your damages.

 Having uninsured and underinsured coverage protects you and your family in a West Virginia car accident and could allow you to recover compensation for your crash even if you were in a hit-and-run or the other driver does not have sufficient insurance.
 Work with a West Virginia car accident lawyer for assistance with your car accident case.
-A lawyer at Manchin Injury Law can help you explore all of your options for financial recovery.
+A lawyer at Manchin Injury Law Group can help you explore all of your options for financial recovery.